This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Limit alcohol: Men should limit alcohol to 2 drinks per day.
 Women should limit alcohol to 1 drink per day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 - Do not use street drugs or smoke cigarettes: Your risk of stroke increases if you use drugs such as cocaine, or you smoke cigarettes.
-Ask your caregiver for help if you are having trouble quitting.
+Ask your healthcare provider for help if you are having trouble quitting.

 What are the risks of a BSI?